-Do you have a sports related injury and need a sports medicine specialist?
-If you have an injury, sports related or non-sports related, then contact American Pain and Wellness.
+Do you have a sports related injury and need a sports medicine specialist in Allen, TX or Plano, TX?
+Please come to American Pain and Wellness!
 We know life is better when you are at your best, and Dr. Steven L. Remer, M.D., and his team offer pain management services.
-Visit us at two locations near you or call us for more information.
-We serve patients from Allen TX, Plano TX, Fairview TX, McKinney TX, Parker TX, Lucas TX, Murphy TX, Frisco TX, Richardson TX and Collin County, Texas.
+We have 2 convenient locations in Texas.
+For more information, please call us.

 So many people play sports these days – from football to tennis, and from basketball to baseball.
 Sports are competitive, fun, and they give us that rush of energy when we chalk-up points on the scoreboard.
 A touchdown, a homerun, and a three-pointer from center court – all magical.
 However, while enjoyable, sports do come with a cost: injuries.
 Most athletes – amateur and professionals – have experienced injuries, and they are always seeking ways to prevent them from happening.
 Do you have a sports injury, or a non-sports injury?
 If so, contact Dr. Steven L. Remer and his team at American Pain & Wellness.
 We are here to help treat your pain and get you back in the game.
 Call us today to book an appointment.

 What do sports medicine specialists do?